ispeakcomputer/bitly_api/README.md

 ```
 ## Production Setup

-You will want to update the JWT secret key, username and password environment variables within start_here.sh before running your docker build or start the app as the defaults settings are not secure.
-There are two warnings you will see disappear see once these values are changed from the defaults.
+You will want to update the JWT secret key, username and password environment variables within start_here.sh before docker build or starting the app.The default settings are not secure.

+There are two warnings you will see disappear during startup once these values are changed from the defaults.